Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Mental Health/gender-dysphoria-bible/I relate to.md

     - You find it hard to prioritize your own feelings.
 You're aware of emotions you \*should\* be feeling, but they're distant and fake-seeming
     - You struggle to imagine a future for yourself where you are happy or fulfilled.
     - You only take steps to better your life when external forces \*make\* you.
-    - You'd rather withdraw and self-minimize and focus on escapist hobbies
+    - You'd rather withdraw and [[self]]-minimize and focus on escapist hobbies
     - Your surroundings seem alien or unfamiliar, even if you�ve always been there, like someone has swapped out your house for a stage replica.
-    - Distortions in perception of time, such as recent events feeling like distant past.
+    - Distortions in [[perception]] of time, such as recent events feeling like distant past.
     - DPDR sometimes comes with an emotional stunting.
 You are able to laugh and find humor, but rarely ever genuine joy.
 Moments of sadness or grief cause you to just go numb, dissociated by the event that caused it.
-    - This can also go in the opposite direction, where the person is under so much anxiety that their emotional response is extremely disproportionate to the catalyst, resulting in severe crying or violent outbursts from seemingly small events.
+    - This can also go in the opposite direction, where the person is under so much [[anxiety]] that their emotional response is extremely disproportionate to the catalyst, resulting in severe crying or violent outbursts from seemingly small events.
 - From [[6 Social Dysphoria]]
     - When you interact with very masculine men, you're nervous.
 You don't really know how to carry on a conversation with them, or want to.
     - You're awkward at social touch.